At a glance

 If your child is in grade school, you might wonder if sleepaway camp is a good idea.
 Some kids have a hard time being on their own in a new environment before middle-school age.
-And having learning and attention issues can make it harder.
-But other kids thrive on new faces, new experiences and a taste of independence.
+And having learning and thinking differences can make it harder.
+But other kids thrive on new faces, new experiences, and a taste of independence.

 There are many factors to consider when deciding whether to send your child to sleepaway camp.
-The most important are your child’s strengths, weaknesses and interests.
-Here are some things to think about:
+The most important are your child’s strengths, challenges, and interests.
+Here are some things to think about.

 How well does your child take direction?

 Camp life is full of rules and routines.
 Is your child able and willing to follow instructions?
-If it’s her turn to clear the table in the dining hall, will she remember all the steps?
-If the counselor asks her to do something, will she listen and follow through if the counselor gives instructions?
+Can your child remember all the steps for tasks like clearing a table in the dining hall?
+Will your child listen and follow through if the counselor gives instructions?

 How flexible is your child?

 Is switching gears hard for your child?
-If it’s time to put away her art project and move on to a new activity, will she get upset or resist?
+If it’s time to put away an art project and move on to a new activity, will your child get upset or resist?
 If the camp tends to keep kids on the go with a jam-packed schedule, your child will need to be flexible.